squip/hypertuna-proxy-server/README.md

 # hypertuna-proxy-server
 a simple proxy server module to coordinate NOSTR websocket request traffic across a swarm of Hypertuna Relay peers

+**Note:**
+- This module is an ongoing work-in-progress to be used as part of a larger integrated application, but I'd like to make the current proof-of-concept state available to any NOSTR / Pear builders who may be interested.
+Feel free to fork, provide feedback / improvements, or use in your project if useful.

 **Set-Up:**
 1. `git clone https://github.com/squip/hypertuna-proxy-server`
 2. `npm install`